AIUA - SAH Partnership

-- The home must meet the IBHS Bronze or Silver standard when mitigation is completed.
+- The home must meet the IBHS Roof or Silver standard when mitigation is completed.

 You are encouraged to take advantage of this grant to mitigate your home.
 Receiving this grant is simple.
 All you have to do to get started is to submit an application.
 Applications can be found at the following websites: